 The site incorporates Google Analytics and Search Console codes, which are used to provide third-party analytics information solely for the purpose of analyzing the site visit results and improving the user experience.
 This information cannot be traced back to the user.

 SInce we do not collect personal information from users of the site, (therefore no data is passed to third parties), this also guarantees that the user is free to view the content on the site.
-We do not use newsletters, so ythe user will not be disturbed by subscription or other pop-ups while using the site.

 The sole purpose of this website is to share information about the TAS Text Analytics Platform, its usage and the owner of the platform, Precognox Ltd. We strive to keep the information on this page up to date.
 Any visitor can report to us if they discover incorrect information on the site, we will correct it as soon as possible.